Details and Essentials

 The term “essential worker” has become familiar to all of us since COVID-19 took hold of the world.
-The term is often used to refer to doctors, nurses, first responders, and direct support professionals as these roles are visible to the public.
+It is often used to refer to doctors, nurses, first responders, and direct support professionals as these roles are visible to the public.
 As we have learned though, there are many essential workers who quietly provide critical services and supports, helping to keep people safe and healthy.

-For the past 3 years , Chad has worked for the Advocacy and Resource Center (ARC) in their transportation department detailing agency buses, cars and vans.
-Chad spends his day washing, vacuuming and disinfecting the vehicles, ensuring they are always clean and sanitized and ready for the next trip.
+For the past 3 years , Chad has worked for the Advocacy and Resource Center (ARC) in their transportation department.
+Chad helps with detailing agency buses, cars and vans.
+He spends his day washing, vacuuming and disinfecting the vehicles, ensuring they are always clean, sanitized and ready for the next trip.

 These days, the skills Chad has developed are increasingly important for combating the COVID virus.
 This is a challenge he is ready to meet as this is more than just a job to him.

 As anyone would expect, changes like these disrupt our lives and test coping skills.
 Challenges like these can be stressful for anyone, especially when your work routine dramatically changes.
-Chad not only adjusted to each of these changes, but he continues to do it all with a smile.
+However, Chad not only adjusted to each of these changes, but he continues to do it all with a smile.

 How?
 At work, Chad prides himself on taking his role very seriously, Chad shared, “Things really changed on how they wanted the vehicles to be cleaned.
 They have special cleaners for all the contact points (where people touch).
 Danielle and my Supported Employment job coach have helped me manage all these changes and excel at work”.

 His dedication and work ethic did not go unnoticed by The ARC administration.
-They were so impressed with the efforts put forth by Chad and his team in keeping people safe that they personally met with them to say thank you.
+In fact, they were so impressed with the efforts put forth by Chad and his team in keeping people safe that they personally met with them to say thank you.
 Chad was excited to not only be recognized for his efforts, but he also received a beautiful ARC hoodie and thank you card, which meant a lot to him.

-Chad is currently working on obtaining his driver’s license so he can assist at work to drive the vehicles in and out of his workstation.
+He is currently working on obtaining his driver’s license so he can assist at work to drive the vehicles in and out of his workstation.